anza-xyz/octane/docs/recipes.md

 Octane's configuration with fee payer public key and fee amount for your operations can be loaded by calling `/api` endpoint.

 Payload instructions shouldn't create any new accounts.
-If your use cases requires to create new accounts, go to the just-in-time swaps section.
+If your use cases require to create new accounts, go to the just-in-time swaps section.

 It's recommended to go through Octane flow only if user's wallet doesn't have any SOL to send transactions.